w3c/ColorWeb-CG/hdr_html_canvas_element.md

-For example, `colorVolumeMetadata` can be set according to the Mastering Display Color Volume chunk found in a PNG image: the color volume of the image content typically coincides with that of the mastering display.
+For example, `colorVolumeMetadata` can be set according to the Mastering Display Color Volume chunk found in a PNG image: the color volume of the image content is typically smaller than, or coincides with, that of the mastering display.

 Add a mechanism for specifying this on `CanvasRenderingContext2D` and `OffscreenCanvasRenderingContext2D`.